DraftKings North Carolina promo code: Bet $5, get $200 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-It’s quick and easy for new players in North Carolina to unlock the bet $5, get $200 in bonus bets offer from DraftKings.
-Just follow these easy steps.
+The DraftKings bet $5, get $200 in bonus bets offer is quick and easy to claim.
+Just follow these simple steps:

 What can you use your DraftKings bonus on today?

-The March Madness final is also expected to be high scoring, with an over/under of 145.5.
-This is despite Purdue’s low scoring Final Four win over NC State.
+The night’s biggest NBA game sees the Eastern Conference champion Celtics travel to take on Giannis Antetokounmpo and the Bucks.

-In the NHL, the Canucks host the Golden Knights.
-Vancouver have already clinched a playoff spot, but Vegas needs to keep winning to either leapfrog the LA Kings or beat out rivals to a wild card spot.
+Milwaukee are second in the East, but are about to start sliding down the standings unless they can snap their losing streak.
+They are only -1 point favorites here, and at -104 the Celtics are not underdogs.
+The Bucks will be a tough must-win game.

-Click here to head to DraftKings and unlock the bet $5, get $200 in bonus bets offer to use on the March Madness championship game and all the other top sporting action.
+Click here to go to DraftKings, where new players can get $200 in bonus bets to use on all of this top sports action.

 More info on DraftKings’s NC bonus